mahmus-fifi/pythonforb/README.md

 You can follow along using a mobile device or tablet, but a laptop or desktop is preferrable
 ### Software
 I will be using visual studio code but other editing programs (IDE's) should be excellent.

- ### You will find all folders and code associated with this class.
- You can also access the playlist here:
+You will find all folders and code associated with this class. you can also access the playlist here: